eldoy/mongocore/README.md

 With Mongocore you can do:

 * Insert, update and delete
-* Finding, sorting, limit, defaults
+* Finding, sorting, limit, skip, defaults
-* Scopes, associations, validations
+* Scopes, associations, validations, pagination
 * Read and write access control for each key
 * Request cache, counter cache, track changes
-* Automatic timestamps, tagged keys
+* Automatic timestamps, tagged keys, json

 The schema is specified with a YAML file which supports default values, data types, and security levels for each key.